How to Choose The Best Sun Protection For Your Skin

 If you have oily skin, applying a moisturizer plus sun protection has more potential to clog pores.
 One non-comedogenic formula can lower your chances of breaking out and lighten the load on your wallet and beach bag.
 Dry skin can benefit from added ingredients like algae and ceramides.
 Vitamins E and C can soothe and heal sensitive skin.

 - Vitamin E – Skin repair and antioxidant protection

-- Vitamin C – Skin repair and antioxidant protection.
-Skin brightener
+- Vitamin C – Skin repair, antioxidant protection and skin brightening

 - Coenzyme Q10 (ubiquinone) - Antioxidant protection